damian/js-routes-rails/README.md

 ## Usage

-Once you've brought the exported file in to your project your now able to use the `JsRoutesRails` object which gives you access to all of your Rails URL helpers on the client.
+Once the generated file is in your project you're able to access the `JsRoutesRails` object which contains all the exported Rails URL helpers on the client.

 ```javascript
 JsRoutesRails.new_articles_path() // '/articles/new'